Building A Budget With Allocations - All Flexibility Levels

 Schools are required to provide the supports and services outlined in each child’s Individualized Education Program (IEP) in the form of specialized instruction, related services, and assessments, and school leaders must ensure that specially designed instruction occurs for any child identified as a student with a disability under IDEA.
 Additionally, schools must include, to the greatest extent possible, students with disabilities with their non-disabled peers in the general education setting.

 Schools are required to include a Local Education Agency (LEA) representative as part of each IEP team.
 Principals automatically fill this role.
 Special education coordinators or other roles of special education administration have this role included in their tour of duty.
 If schools plan to designate an eligible and qualified staff member that is a teacher or TLI, they will need to compensate the individual with extra-duty pay and should budget for it in the line called “Special Education LEA Representative Designee.”
-The rate is $638/year for elementary schools and $798/year for a high school.
+The current rate is $1,500 per year (however, this is subject to change depending on the details of a new collective bargaining agreement between the Washington Teachers’ Union and DCPS).

 Inclusion/Resource Teacher Allocation Model